 - Ingredients needed to make dressing; oil, water & vinegar

-- ½ tsp dried Italian Seasoning
+- ½ teaspoon dried Italian Seasoning

-- ½ tsp table salt
+- ½ teaspoon salt

-- ¼ tsp black pepper
+- ¼ teaspoon black pepper

-- ½ tsp sugar
+- ½ teaspoon sugar

-- ¼ tsp garlic powder
+- ¼ teaspoon garlic powder

-- ½ tbsp mayonnaise
+- ½ tablespoon mayonnaise

-- ¼ cup olive oil
+- ¼ cup light extra virgin olive oil

-- 2 tbsp white vinegar
+- 2 tablespoons white vinegar

-- 1 ½ tbsp water
+- 1 ½ tablespoons water

-Prepare Good Seasonings Italian Seasonings Dressing as it states on back of package (mixing with oil, water & vinegar in the measurements given on packet)
+- In a bowl, prepare Good Seasonings Italian Seasonings Dressing as it states on back of package (mixing with oil, water & vinegar in the measurements given on packet)

 - Using a whisk, mix all ingredients until mixed thoroughly combined.